 Functionality

-The SUBSTRING_RIGHT function extracts a specified number of characters from the end of a string.
+The SUBSTRING_RIGHT function extracts a set number of characters from the end of a string.
+Enter that number in the value field.

 Return value